ewdlop/Linux-WTF/README.md

 Why did high school teach people to think an answer is just an answer?

 (also RTOS kernels are there too.
 Linux kernel is not the silver bullet)

+# Linus is working in a remote-slavery industry